FOLLOW US

 Nova Scotia's sailing ambassador, Bluenose II. shaunl / Getty Images

-Lunenburg, a UNESCO World Heritage site, is home to the Bluenose II, the schooner depicted on the Canadian dime.
-This replica of the original Bluenose, a famous racing ship and fishing vessel, is a symbol of Nova Scotia's shipbuilding heritage.
-Take a tour of the ship, learn about its history, and if you're lucky, you might even get to sail aboard this iconic vessel.
-After your visit, take a stroll through Lunenburg's historic waterfront, lined with colorful buildings and bustling seafood restaurants.
+Lunenburg, a UNESCO World Heritage site, is home to the Bluenose II.
+If you aren't Canadian, you might wonder what that is.
+Find the answer on any Canadian dime.
+That schooner is the Bluenose.
+Lunenburg offers a replica of the original Bluenose, a famous racing ship and fishing vessel, as a symbol of Nova Scotia's shipbuilding heritage.
+Take a tour of the ship, learn about its history, and, if you're lucky, sail aboard this iconic vessel.
+After your visit, take a stroll through Lunenburg's historic waterfront.
 It's a charming seaside town that perfectly encapsulates Nova Scotia's maritime spirit.

 Advertisement